abhaykrishna95/AWS-Terraform/aws-infra-guacd/README.md

       e) ALB listener - listenes HTTPS traffic on port 80, default action -> forward traffic to Target Group (TG) with ubuntu instance port 8080.
       f) Route 53 record (Uncomment to enable) - create a CNAME record pointing to ALB DNS name.

- This deployment hosts guacamole server in ubuntu instance and makes it publically accesible through ALB DNS endpoint(for HTTP) mapped in R53 record (for HTTPS)

  Note: To use HTTPS configured URL - specify the sslcert_arn_for_alb, R53_HostedZoneId and guacamole_portal_url in terraform.tfvars file.